 Amazing pod!
 It’s so fun hearing about both Bri and Sesana’s lives, especially with the recent solo episode.
 Would love to hear more about Sesana and her relationship, and if anything with the “suit man” narrative pushed by barstool came up at the start of the relationship

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to ya, but who cares? and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for ya, but who cares?.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to ya, but who cares? and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for ya, but who cares? from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for ya, but who cares? from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.